mnmnotmail/website/smtp.md

 the IETF evidently failed to recognize the potential for large-scale and targeted phishing attacks by cybercriminals, even though phishing had been practiced by telephone and fax for decades prior.
-The IETF's prevailing wind has long been that "spam" (i.e. undesirable email) is an intractable but minor irritation.
+The IETF's prevailing wind has long been that "spam" (i.e. undesirable email) is inevitable but manageable, and therefore a minor irritation.
 Their lack of foresight is a huge contributing factor to the current cybercrime crisis.

 I've not reviewed IETF discussions regarding abuse of SMTP and proposals to prevent it.